errael/astrology-castro/README.md

 - `var` declarations and initialization.
 - `macro` definitions result in `~M` `Astrolog`commands.
 - `switch` definitions result in `-M0` `Astrolog` commands.
 - `run` results in inline top level command switches.
-Contents like `switch`, but not embedded in a `-M0`.
+Parsed as `switch`, but not embedded in a `-M0`.
 - `copy` literally copies text to the output file with no interpretation or changes.

 `castro` identifiers are the same as with `"C"`, likewise operators have the same precedence as with `"C"`; blanks and newlines are just white space.